ansible/awx/INSTALL.md

 *dockerhub_base*

-> The base location on DockerHub where the images are hosted (by default this pulls container images named `ansible/awx_web:tag` and `ansible/awx_task:tag`)
+> The base location on DockerHub where the images are hosted (by default this pulls a container image named `ansible/awx:tag`)

 *dockerhub_version*